sgl-project/ome/oeps/0005-mcp-support/README.md

 - Need to bridge MCP-specific concepts (tools, permissions) into generic HTTP routing
 - Requires Gateway controller installation (additional cluster dependency)

-**Hybrid Option**: Use Gateway API for routing infrastructure, add MCP-specific CRDs for server definition and policy?
+**Hybrid Option**: Use Gateway API for routing infrastructure, add MCP-specific CRDs for server definition and policy.

 **Recommendation**: Defer to v1beta1 or v2.
 Start with custom MCPRoute/MCPServer in v1alpha1 to validate MCP-specific patterns (tool routing, permission profiles).
 If >50% of users request Gateway API alignment, consider migration in v1beta1.